alfredomg/GeBNLP2019/README.md

 All code needed (barring standard installable dependencies) to run experiments is under the `code` directory.

 Each script is documented with instructions on how to run it.
-You can also type `$ <script_name.py> --help` in a Linux terminal and obtain instructions on how to run the script.
+You can also type `$ <script_name.py> --help` in a Linux terminal to obtain instructions on how to run the script.

 ## Data